 Wagner's adaptation of the Tristan and Isolde legend is one long exploration of this trope.

-Tosca throws herself over the wall of the prison after her lover is killed.
+Tosca throws herself over the wall of the prison after her lover Mario is killed.
+And in doing so, she calls the name of Scarpia, not her lover.

 Most versions of Swan Lake end with some version of this - unable to be together in life, Princess Odette and Prince Siegfried plunge together into the lake to be united in death.
 In the Matthew Bourne version, when both the Prince and the (possibly imaginary) Swan are dead, the Prince's younger self is seen cradled in the Swan's arms as the ballet ends.